MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 >[!IMPORTANT]
 >If you're using a version of predictive lead scoring earlier than 2020 release wave 2 for Dynamics 365, delete the model.
 This is necessary because the previous version of the model will be applied on all leads in your organization, and the newly generated models won't have any effect on the leads.
 More information: [Delete a model](#delete-a-model)

 You can add custom fields to generate an accurate model for predictive lead scoring.
-The custom fields can be specific to your organization so that you can decide the impact of the outcome.<!--What does "impact of the outcome" mean here?-->
+The custom fields can be specific to your organization so that you can decide the impact of the outcome.

 ## Prerequisites